 - the negative impact of some Council settlement regulations:

-"Families would also like to be located in proximity to one another but some councils view concentrations of public housing tenants of particular nationalities as problematic."
+"Families would also like to be located in proximity to one another but some councils view concentrations of public housing tenants of particular

 - unattainable application requirements imposed by many real-estate agents (including prerequisite rental histories and referees).